romland/xorzee/README.md

 - Remove 'http-server' dep on server
 - Rewrite/ditch avahi-dbus
 - Need better name
+	- call it aufero?
 - Go through misc directory: Set up service and docker (ditch the shell scripts)
 - Merge doc/notes.txt into README or another .md
+- Option to not stream video (and only stream when there is activity) -- can still stream motion
+- Recording simulation should be moved into Recorder actually (realized this late as it propagated outside of MotionRuleEngine)

 ## Misc notes for myself now
 - For Avahi DBUS API: